waiting-for-dev/devise-jwt/README.md

   add_index :allowlisted_jwts, :jti, unique: true
 end
 ```
-Important: You are encouraged to set a unique index in the jti column.
-This way we can be sure at the database level that there aren't two valid tokens with same jti at the same time.
-Definining `foreign_key: { on_delete: :cascade }, null: false` on `t.references :your_user_table` helps to keep referential integrity of your database.
+Important: You are encouraged to set a unique index in the `jti` column.
+This way we can be sure at the database level that there aren't two valid tokens with the same `jti` at the same time.
+Defining `foreign_key: { on_delete: :cascade }, null: false` on `t.references :your_user_table` helps to keep referential integrity of your database.

 And then, the model: